akirby23/halloween-memory-game/README.md

 ![About button](documentation/readme/features/about-button.PNG)

 - The About button on the main menu populates a modal that gives the user a brief description of the game.
 - This section also contains a link to the GitHub page of the developer.
 - The user can either start a new game or return to the main menu from the about section.

 ###### Instructions button

 ![Instructions button](documentation/readme/features/instructions-button.PNG)

-  - The Instructions button on the main menu populates a modal that contains an ordered list of the game's instruction.
+- The Instructions button on the main menu populates a modal that contains an ordered list of the game's instructions.
 - The user can either start a new game or return to the main menu from the instructions section.

 ##### Select Difficulty menu